-The Group has considered the carrying value of the property, plant and equipment of the Group and assessed the indicators of impairment at December 31, 2022 in accordance with IAS 36.
-No such indicators of impairment were identified.
-The Group has concluded that the potential impact of climate change does not have a significant impact on the carrying value or remaining useful lives of the property, plant and equipment of the Group at December 31, 2022.
+The Group has considered the carrying value of the property, plant and equipment of the Group and assessed the indicators of impairment at December 31, 2023 in accordance with IAS 36.
+In the year ended December 31, 2023, an impairment charge of \$18 million (2022: \$nil) has been recognized, of which \$9 million relates to the impairment of plant and machinery in Europe and \$9 million relates to the impairment of plant and machinery in the Americas, principally arising from the Group's capacity alignment programs.

+The Group has concluded that the potential impact of climate change does not have a significant impact on the carrying value or remaining useful lives of the property, plant and equipment of the Group at December 31, 2023.

-Right of Use assets - Net Book Value, depreciation and variable lease expense
+Right of use assets - Net book value, depreciation and variable lease expense